pawl/awesome-etl/README.md

 * [Azkaban](https://azkaban.github.io/) - "a batch workflow job scheduler created at LinkedIn to run Hadoop jobs.
 Azkaban resolves the ordering through job dependencies and provides an easy to use web user interface to maintain and track your workflows."
 * [Dray.it](http://dray.it/) - "Docker workflow engine.
 Allows users to separate a workflow into discrete steps each to be handled by a single container."
 * [Luigi](https://github.com/spotify/luigi) - "a Python module that helps you build complex pipelines of batch jobs.
 It handles dependency resolution, workflow management, visualization etc. It also comes with Hadoop support built in."
-* [Mara](https://github.com/mara/data-integration) - "A lightweight opinionated ETL framework, halfway between plain scripts and Apache Airflow"
+* [Mara Pipelines](https://github.com/mara/mara-pipelines) - "A lightweight opinionated ETL framework, halfway between plain scripts and Apache Airflow"
 * [Pinball](https://github.com/pinterest/pinball) - "a scalable workflow management platform developed at Pinterest.
 It is built based on layered approach."
 * [TaskFlow](https://wiki.openstack.org/wiki/TaskFlow) - "allows the creation of lightweight task objects and/or functions that are combined together into flows (aka: workflows) in a declarative manner.
 It includes engines for running these flows in a manner that can be stopped, resumed, and safely reverted."
 * [Toil](https://toil.readthedocs.io/en/latest/) - Similar to Luigi, jobs are classes with a run method.
 Supports executing jobs on other machines (workers) which can include AWS spot instances.